MaxGomas/demographicmedals/Readme.md

-# Demographic Medals
+# 🥇 Explore Paris2024 Medals tally with AI

 ## Intro

-🎯 Explore and start explaining olympic medal winning countries results
+🎯 Explore and start explaining olympic medal countries results

-🎯 Do it in ~10 min using cutting edge genAI tools
+🎯 Do it in <10 min using cutting edge genAI tools
 - Github Copilot
 - Copilot for web